Zookeeper Shadowing/InternLEO Zoological Conservation Center

 • Attention to detail and recording those details is essential in this field, if you don’t have this trait, don’t apply.
 We are looking for methodical people for a reason.
 They make us successful and that means more baby animals are released to reproduce and live life in the wild.

 • We have a large scale foster mammal program for squirrels.
 Interns interface with volunteers who bring foster animals in for weights, check-ups and for matriculation into outside caging.
-Interns are also licensed by the state of WA to provide temporary care for neonatal wildlife needing late-night care.
 Getting along with volunteers, having excellent communication skills are required.

 • Wild animals eat all manner of things and we do raise some of them as food or recycle some patients who die in rehabilitation.
 Interns may care for quail or mice that are euthanized and used as food, or are used as live food (prey).
 Taking this job requires the ability to work with both predator and prey species.